Your First Year at Carroll

 FIGs provides opportunities for you to interact and study with the same group of students in the three classes, and have the benefit of three or more faculty members working together to guide successful learning.

-Carroll offers seven FIGs each Fall Term:
+Carroll offers a variety of FIGs each Fall Term: